Terraslavonica/bioinf_scripts/README.md

 ### Notice please

-For the first run script will download _taxdump.tar.gz_ from NCBI via FTTP and create a database, so Internet connection and additional time are required.
+For the first run script will download _taxdump.tar.gz_ from NCBI via HTTP and create a database, so Internet connection and additional time are required.